VBenevides/cronexpr/README.md

 Golang Cron expression parser
 =============================

 Given a cron expression and a time stamp, you can get the next time stamp which satisfies the cron expression.
+This code is a fork of https://github.com/gorhill/cronexpr, now you can get the previous time stamp which satisfies the cron expression.

 In another project, I decided to use cron expression syntax to encode scheduling information.
 Thus this standalone library to parse and apply time stamps to cron expressions.

 The time-matching algorithm in this implementation is efficient, it avoids as much as possible to guess the next matching time stamp, a common technique seen in a number of implementations out there.

-There is also a companion command-line utility to evaluate cron time expressions: <https://github.com/gorhill/cronexpr/tree/master/cronexpr> (which of course uses this library).
+There is also a companion command-line utility to evaluate cron time expressions: <https://github.com/gorhill/cronexpr/tree/master/cronexpr> (which uses https://github.com/gorhill/cronexpr).

 Implementation
 --------------